AQM: A Refresh of the Abstract Qubit Model for Quantum Computing Co-design: Partial support of the AQM from physical systems

-Quantum coherence is critical for quantum computing.
+\paragraph{{\bf d.
+Relaxing the coherence requirements:} The qubit should have a finite but long enough coherence time.} Quantum coherence is critical for quantum computing.
 However, physical systems can hardly be completely isolated.
 The interaction with the external environment causes decoherence of the quantum systems.
 The coherence time gives a time scale for preserving the quantum coherence.
 These unwanted interactions also introduce decoherence errors to the quantum gates applied to the systems.
 Therefore, the coherence time should be long enough for the gate operations time to perform a meaningful QC on a physical system.
-This motivates the development of noisy intermediate-scale quantum (NISQ) algorithms, e.g., variational quantum algorithms~\cite{Cerezo2021}
+This motivates the development of noisy intermediate-scale quantum (NISQ) algorithms, e.g., variational quantum algorithms~\cite{Cerezo2021}.

-Another strategy is to suppress the noise and extend the coherence time of the logical qubits by quantum error correction (QEC) codes~\cite{nielsen_chuang_2010, Calderbank1996}.
+Another strategy is to suppress noise and extend the coherence time of the logical qubits by quantum error correction (QEC) codes~\cite{nielsen_chuang_2010, Calderbank1996}.
 By combining multiple physical qubits into a logical qubit, QEC codes use entangled states as qubit states to detect and correct errors.
-Increasing the code distance, achieved by using more physical qubits per logical qubit, allows for suppressing logical error rates as long as noise-induced error rates remain below the code threshold.
+Increasing the code distance, achieved by using more physical qubits per logical qubit, allows for exponentially suppressing logical error rates as long as noise-induced error rates remain below the code threshold.
 What's more, QEC not only extends the coherence time of logical qubits but also suppresses noises from other sources, e.g., imperfect control during gate implementation and cross-talk between adjacent qubits, etc.

-\paragraph{{\bf Relaxing readout:} The qubit should have a way of performing measurements on qubit states.} Compared to the mathematical description of the general measurements on ideal qubits, a quantum system to build a qubit may only support projective measurements along the computational basis.
+\paragraph{{\bf e.
+Relaxing the readout requirement:} The qubit should have a way of performing measurements on qubit states.} Compared to the mathematical description of the general measurements on ideal qubits, a quantum system to build a qubit may only support projective measurements along the computational basis.
 It is possible to construct general measurements using auxiliary qubits, entangling gates, projective measurements on the auxiliary qubits, and quantum gates conditioned on the projective measurement outcomes.